 The addition of campaign co-op in Pikmin 3 Deluxe (compared to its original Wii U version) adds so much to this creature-hurling action-exploration-strategy game.
 It should’ve always been that way, and the extra side missions round out this re-release even more.

-Pikmin is a unique series to try and explain to someone who hasn’t played it before — you’ve really got to go hands-on to “get it” — but I think that once you do, it sells itself.
-It’s a blast to explore these strange lands, fight bizarre critters, and establish roots.
+Pikmin is a unique series to explain to someone who hasn’t played it before — you’ve got to go hands-on to “get it” — but I think once you do, it sells itself.
+Exploring these strange lands, fighting bizarre critters, and establishing roots is a blast.
 No other game hits the same notes for me as Pikmin, and I wish we could memory-wipe ourselves and discover it again for the first time.
 The teamwork in co-op only elevates it.

 A few more local multiplayer ideas